lewagon/dotfiles/01-Ruby/05-Regular-Expressions/README.md

 A simple challenge on regexp to detect phone patterns.

 #### `02-Anagrams`
-This challenge make use of Regexp to detect "non-word" characters but this is nor a pure regexp-challenge.
-You will learn about the time-complexity and try to enhance an algorithm enabling to detect anagrams.
+This challenge makes a small use of Regexp to detect "non-word" characters but this is not a pure "regexp challenge".
+You will mainly learn about the notion of time-complexity and try to enhance a program detecting anagrams.

 #### `03-Mail-spotter`
 A simple challenge on email Regexp, very usefull in web apps.

+#### `04-Word-frequency`
+A challenge using Regexp to extract data from a text and compute the most frequent words in a given text (the Bible, Obama's inaugural address, etc..).
+You will have to filter stop-words like ("a", "the", "is"..) who will spoil your algorithm otherwise.